Porcelain Veneers VS. Composite Veneers

-Porcelain Veneers are thin shells of Porcelain that are attached to the outer-surface of the tooth.
+Porcelain Veneers are thin shells of porcelain that are attached to the outer-surface of the tooth.
 Porcelain Veneers are an extremely popular option among people looking to whiten and brighten their teeth.
-The translucent properties of porcelain allow the veneer to catch the light extremely similar to the way the natural tooth does.
+The translucent properties of high-quality ceramic porcelain allow the veneer to catch the light extremely similar to the way the natural tooth does.

 - Stain resistant